-Attributes: Appropriate for First-Year, Humanities 220 Ethnography of Jewish Experience Drawing upon ethnographies of Jewish communities around the world, this course focuses on such questions as: What is Jewish culture?
-What is common to Jewish cultural experiences across time and place?
-How might we understand the variability and local adaptations of Jewish life?
-These are the guiding questions and issues for this course, all to be considered within multiple contexts-from pastoral and agricultural roots to modern urban experience, from Middle Eastern origins to a Diaspora experience stretching across Asia, Africa, Europe and the Americas.
-Offered every two years.
-This course is cross-listed as RELG 260 and SOCI 260.
-Attributes: AMST Struct & Instit Elective, Humanities, Social Sciences 240 Women, Gender and Judaism This course examines issues of gender in Jewish religion and culture.
+Attributes: Humanities, INST Middle East/N Africa Crse, Middle East Humanities 240 Women, Gender and Judaism This course examines issues of gender in Jewish religion and culture.
 Starting with the representation of women in the Bible and other classical Jewish texts, we study the highly differentiated gender roles maintained by traditional Jewish culture, and examine the role American feminism has played in challenging those traditional roles.
 We will also study gender issues in contemporary Israeli society, such as the politics of marriage and divorce, public prayer and gender in the military.
 Some knowledge of Judaism and Jewish history is helpful, but not required as a prerequisite for this course.
-Attributes: AMST Representation Elective, AMST Struct & Instit Elective, Appropriate for First-Year, Humanities, Women & Gender Studies Elect 243 Dead Sea Scrolls The discovery of a cache of ancient scrolls in 1947 in caves near the Dead Sea led to a revolution in the study of Second Temple Judaism and Christian origins.
+This course is cross-listed as RELG 240.
+Attributes: AMST Struct & Instit Elective, Appropriate for First-Year, Humanities, WGSS Intersect/Instit/Power 243 Dead Sea Scrolls The discovery of a cache of ancient scrolls in 1947 in caves near the Dead Sea led to a revolution in the study of Second Temple Judaism and Christian origins.
 This course will focus on these texts, situating them in the context of the history of Judaism from the Hellenistic period through the first century C.E.
 What do they reveal about beliefs and institutions of the Essenes, the enigmatic community which produced them?
 What was life like at Qumran, the Essene community's center?
 How did the sect start, how did it differ from mainstream Judaism, and what was its vision of the future?
 What possible connections existed between the Essene community and the emergence of Christianity?
 How have the Dead Sea scrolls contributed to the study of the Hebrew Bible and the New Testament?
 This course is cross-listed as RELG 243.